 Cloudflare

-The Motion Picture Association described CDN and reverse proxy service provider Cloudflare as being widely used by notorious markets to avoid detection and enforcement.
+Having done so in previous Notorious Markets reports, the Motion Picture Association again described CDN and reverse proxy service provider Cloudflare as being widely used to avoid detection and enforcement.
 “Cloudflare’s customers include some of the most notorious, long-standing pirate websites in the world, including the massively popular streaming sites vegamovie.gmbh, cuevana.biz, and The Pirate Bay, whose current domain, thepiratebay.org, has been identified as infringing rightsholders’ copyrights more than six million separate times,” said MPA.

 Cloudflare was also detailed as a threat by LaLiga and others.